 Transcript: Food Antioxidants and Cancer

-Not only do antioxidant pills not seem to help, they seem to increase overall mortality, it’s like you’re paying to live a shorter life.
+Not only do antioxidant pills not seem to help, they seem to increase overall mortality.
+It’s like you’re paying to live a shorter life.
 Just giving high doses of isolated vitamins may cause disturbances in your body's own natural antioxidant network, and there are hundreds of different antioxidants in plant foods.
 They don't act in isolation; they work synergistically.
-Mother nature cannot be trapped in a bottle.
+Mother Nature cannot be trapped in a bottle.

-Similar results were recently reported with non-Hodgkin's lymphoma, the more ORAC units you eat per day, the lower your cancer risk drops, though antioxidants or not, greens were particularly protective.
+Similar results were recently reported with non-Hodgkin's lymphoma, the more ORAC units in food you eat per day, the lower your cancer risk drops, though antioxidants or not, greens were particularly protective.
 Look at that.
 You go from eating one serving of green leafy vegetables per week to a serving a day, that may cut one's odds of lymphoma in half.

 Should we be worried about antioxidant intake during cancer treatment, since most chemo drugs work by creating free radicals?
-According to some of the latest reviews, there is no evidence of antioxidant interference with chemotherapy, and in fact they may actually improve treatment and patient survival.
+According to some of the latest reviews, there is no evidence of antioxidant interference with chemotherapy, and in fact they may actually improve treatment response and patient survival.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Ariel Levitsky.